isomerpages/ttsh-chi/_platforms-and-programmes/CHI Fellowship in Healthcare Innovation and Leadership.md

 <h3>Programme Focus</h3>
 <p>The curriculum and ethos are aligned with population health and community-based
 care.
-The 19-week Fellowship program is designed as both practice and project-based, and combines professional development, personalised mentorship, peer and experiential co-learning and immersions into innovative healthcare systems in Singapore and internationally.
+The 19-week Fellowship program is designed as both practice and project-based, and combines professional development, personalized mentorship, peer and experiential co-learning and immersions into innovative healthcare systems in Singapore and internationally.
 Participants will engage with thought leaders and work with experienced practitioners and their peers to develop